— Archie Bray Foundation —

 Workspace:

-Long Term: Each studio is approximately 256 square feet with ample shelving (studios are assigned on a first-come, first-served basis with consideration to accessibility, privacy and access needs)
+Long Term: Each studio is approximately 256 square feet with ample shelving (studios are assigned on a lottery system)

 5 open-door studio options for accessibility and movement of larger works